-Before the internet, before computers, before even electricity, the Romans had a communications technology that showed an understanding of how to get the right information into the right hands which is still highly applicable to the online world.
+Before the internet, before computers, before even electricity, the Romans had a communications technology that – as Tom Standage has pointed out – showed an understanding of how to get the right information into the right hands which is still highly applicable to the online world.

 The Acta Diurna were daily public notices, posted up in public locations around Rome.
 Lesson one – put your information where the audience is.